Shoshone Falls Scenic Attraction

 Tourists have been known to visit Shoshone Falls as early as the mid-19th Century when travelers along the Oregon Trail would detour from the trail to visit the Falls.
 As early as 1900, locals called for the creation of a national park; however, Congress never approved the proposal.
 In 1932, Federick and Martha Adams donated the land to the City of Twin Falls with the stipulation that the land be maintained as a public park.
 In 1933, The State of Idaho donated land to the west of the original park site to the City Of Twin Falls.

-The current flow over Shoshone Falls is 950 CFS.
+The current flow over Shoshone Falls as of January 18th, is 300 CFS.
 To view the current conditions of the Falls please visit our live webcam at shoshonefalls.tfid.org

 Did you know?